OpenMDAO/OpenMDAO-Framework/docs/user-guide/example_mdao.rst

 The diagram also shows a solver that takes the output of the component dataflow and feeds it back into the input.
 OpenMDAO presently has two solvers: *FixedPointIterator* and *BroydenSolver*.
-The FixedPointIterator is a solver that performs fixed point iteration, which means that it keeps driving x_new = f(x_old) until convergence is acheived.
+The FixedPointIterator is a solver that performs fixed point iteration, which means that it keeps driving x_new = f(x_old) until convergence is achieved.
 In other words, y2 is passed from the output of SellarDiscipline2 to the input of SellarDiscipline1, and the loop keeps executing until the change in the value of y2 between iterations is smaller than a tolerance.
 The BroydenSolver is a solver based on a quasi-Newton-Raphson